 Rockingham County sits along the Virginia border in central North Carolina, just north of Greensboro.
 Grist and textile mills established on the banks of the Smith and Dan Rivers drove the early economic engine of the community.
 Robust coalitions and an innovative community foundation help cultivate and scale health improvement programs in Rockingham, and a scenic rural setting provides opportunities to attract hikers, bikers, and other outdoor enthusiasts.

-Supporting an enhanced mobile food pantry to travel throughout Rockingham and serve as an entry point to refer families with low incomes to relevant resources.
+- Supporting an enhanced mobile food pantry to travel throughout Rockingham and refer families with low incomes to relevant resources.

-Completing a community center that will provide equitable recreational and educational healthy eating and active living opportunities for K-12 students.
+- Completing a community center that will provide equitable opportunities for healthy eating and active living for K-12 students.

-Supporting community-based research that engages residents in the process to collect data, identify gaps, and determine best practices to reduce substance misuse rates.
+- Supporting community-based research that engages residents in collecting data, identifying gaps, and determining best practices to reduce substance misuse rates.

-Strengthening the alignment, coordination, and communication of medical, behavioral health, medical transportation and community resources.
+- Improving medical, behavioral health, medical transportation, and community resources.